 New concerns always pop up during a project.
 We’re sure someone has correlated the time spent in R&D to the number of problems.
 We had an always moving target, since as our proof of concept began, our daily logger volume kept increasing.

-Thankfully, using Elasticsearch as our data store meant we could fully utilize horizontal scaling.
+Thankfully, using Elasticsearch as our data store meant we could fully utilise horizontal scaling.
 This let us start with a simple 5 node cluster as we built out our proof-of-concept (POC).
 Once we were ready to onboard more services, we could move into a larger footprint.

 First, we set up tooling to use Ansible both to launch a machine and to install and configure Elasticsearch.
 Then we were ready to scale.